nicolashainaux/mathmaker/docs/include/user_advanced_features.rst

 .. code-block:: yaml

   PATHS:
       EUKTOEPS: euktoeps
       XMLLINT: xmllint
       LUALATEX: lualatex
       LUAOTFLOAD_TOOL: luaotfload-tool
       MSGFMT: msgfmt
+      # OUTPUT_DIR *must* be relative (to user's home)
-        OUTPUT_DIR: ./
+      OUTPUT_DIR: .mathmaker/outfiles/

   LOCALES:
       # Available values can be checked in the locale directory.
       LANGUAGE: en_US
       ENCODING: UTF-8
       # Values can be 'euro', 'sterling', 'dollar'
       CURRENCY: dollar

   LATEX:
       FONT:
       ROUND_LETTERS_IN_MATH_EXPR: False

+  DOCUMENT:
+      # Double quotes around the template strings are mandatory.
+      # {n} will be replaced by the successive numbering items (1, 2, 3... or
+      # a, b, c... etc.)
+      QUESTION_NUMBERING_TEMPLATE: "{n}."
+      # nothing; bold; italics; underlined
+      QUESTION_NUMBERING_TEMPLATE_WEIGHT: bold
+      QUESTION_NUMBERING_TEMPLATE_SLIDESHOWS: "{n}."
+      QUESTION_NUMBERING_TEMPLATE_SLIDESHOWS_WEIGHT: regular

+  DAEMON:
+      MATHMAKER_EXECUTABLE: mathmaker

 Some explanations:

 * The ``PATHS:`` section is here to provide a mean to change the paths to ``euktoeps``, ``lualatex`` and ``xmllint`` mainly.
 In case one of them is not reachable the way it is set in this section, you can change that easily.

 * The ``PATHS:`` section contains also an ``OUTPUT_DIR:`` entry.
 This is the directory where ``mathmaker`` will store the possible picture files (.euk and .eps).
-Default value is "current directory".
-You can set another value, at your liking.
+Change it at your liking, but as it must be a subdirectory of user's own directory, it must be a relative path.

 * The entries under ``LOCALES:`` allow to change the language, encoding, and default currency used.

 * The ``LATEX:`` section contains an entry to set the font to use (be sure it is available on your system).
 The ``ROUND_LETTERS_IN_MATH_EXPR:`` entry is disabled by default (set to False).
 If you set it to True, a special font will be used in math expressions, that will turn all letters (especially the 'x') into a rounded version.
 This is actually the ``lxfonts`` LaTeX package.
 It doesn't fit well with any font.
 Using "Ubuntu" as font and setting ``ROUND_LETTERS_IN_MATH_EXPR:`` to True gives a nice result though.

+* The entries under ``DOCUMENT:`` allow to change some values to format the output documents.

 Your settings file must be ``~/.config/mathmaker/user_config.yaml``.